microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/peopleadminsettings-post-profilecardproperties.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Add a new [profileCardProperty](../resources/profilecardproperty.md) for an organization.
+Create a new [profileCardProperty](../resources/profilecardproperty.md) for an organization.
 The new property is identified by its **directoryPropertyName** property.

 For more information about how to add properties to the profile card for an organization, see [Add or remove custom attributes on a profile card using the profile card API](/graph/add-properties-profilecard).